Healthy Homes Assessment Bridge Pā

 What We Do

-We consider your investment to be a serious one and conduct detailed examinations to make sure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun parts of purchasing or owning your own house.
+We take your investment seriously, and undertake detailed examinations to ensure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning an house.

-We offer a wide range of services to make sure you are fully informed of the condition of any property you might be looking to purchase or sell as well as additional solutions.
+We specialise in a range of services to make sure you are fully updated on the condition of any property you could be considering buying or selling in addition to other services.

-We don’t just cooperate with you, we also collaborate with a number of major clients, including the local authorities, banks and insurance companies.
-Evidently they appreciate the peace of mind provided, because of the information contained included in our reports on building inspections.
+We don’t just cooperate with you, we also work with big clients like bank branches, local councils, and insurance firms.
+Evidently they are pleased with their peace of mind provided, by the data contained in our building inspection reports.

-Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into your reports, you are able to actually see any problems that might be identified.
-Through our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.
+Our systematic method of conducting your home inspection as well as the latest technology in software which includes digital photos in the document, you can actually see any problems that might be identified.
+Through our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports